 - Short-term gains are taxed at your highest tax bracket, so consider selling short-term losses to offset short-term gains.
 If all gains are short-term, look at selling long-term losses.

 - Wash sale rules prohibit a loss if you buy the same stocks or securities within 30 days of selling.

 Import last year’s return and answer easy questions to preview your federal and state taxes.
-The program will notify you if your deductions or credits are included in tax extender legislation.
+The program will notify you if your deductions or credits are included in the updated tax legislation.

-Returns can be completed and e-filed in TaxACT starting in early January.
-TaxACT will transmit early returns to the IRS as soon as the agency opens its doors.
+All 2019 returns can be completed and e-filed using one of TaxAct’s DIY solutions starting in early January.
+TaxAct will transmit early returns to the IRS as soon as the agency opens its doors for business.